mw572/PracticalMachineLearning/writeup.md

 Detection Prevalence   0.2845   0.1935   0.1743   0.1638   0.1839
 Balanced Accuracy      0.9972   0.9958   0.9920   0.9940   0.9991
 ````
-It appears the final model was relatively successful in predicting the Classes of the data, with few incorrect
+It appears the final model was relatively successful in predicting the Classes of the data, with few classes incorrect.

-We next look at the model's accuracy and out of sample error
+We next look at the model's accuracy and out of sample error.
 ```r
 accuracy <- postResample(prediction, testing$classe) # calculating accuracy
 ose <- 1 - as.numeric(confusionMatrix(testing$classe, prediction)$overall[1]) # calculating out of sample error